-The Utah Supreme Court will appoint the members of the Innovation Office.
-The Innovation Office will consist of a Chair, Vice-Chair, and seven additional members, all serving on a volunteer basis.
+The Utah Supreme Court will appoint the members of the Innovation Office.12 The Innovation Office will consist of a Chair, Vice-Chair, and nine additional members, all serving on a volunteer basis.
+Five of the members shall serve as the Executive Committee of the Innovation Office.
+The Executive Committee shall be composed of the Chair, Vice-Chair, Executive Director, and two additional members appointed by the Court.
+The Executive Committee will be responsible for setting the Agenda for each meeting of the Innovation Office and for making initial recommendations to the Innovation Office regarding applicants.

 In the event of a vacancy, or on its own motion, the Supreme Court will appoint, depending on the vacancy, a new Chair, Vice-Chair, or member.
+The Court will strive to appoint nonlawyers